rintnetwork/front-end/src/content/rey/get-involved/staking-community-grants/index.md

     If you're new to staking, we encourage you to practice first on a testnet before moving to mainnet.
 Follow the steps to set up a validator on the Medalla testnet via <a href="https://medalla.launchpad.ethereum.org/">the Medalla launchpad</a>.
    </p>
    <p>
-    Once you're ready for real rnt, head on over to <a href="http://launchpad.ethereum.org/">the rnt launchpad</a> to set up your rnt validator.
+    Once you're ready for real rey, head on over to <a href="http://launchpad.ethereum.org/">the rey launchpad</a> to set up your rey validator.
    </p>
    <p>
-    Remember to check <a href="/rnt/deposit-contract/">the deposit contract</a> address before staking any rnt.
+    Remember to check <a href="/rey/deposit-contract/">the deposit contract</a> address before staking any rey.
    </p>
 </ExpandableCard>